Gary Madine: Blackpool

-Madine returned to Blackpool, this time on one-and-a-half-year deal, on 16 January 2020.
+Madine returned to Blackpool, this time on a one-and-a-half-year deal, on 16 January 2020.
 He extended his contract by a year on 23 June 2021, with an option to extend by a further twelve months.

 He scored his first goal in nine months for the club in a 2–0 victory over local rivals Preston North End at Bloomfield Road on 23 October 2021.
 During his time on the sidelines while injured, Madine said he considered retiring a few times.

-Madine scored his 100th career goal on 6 November 2021, in a 1–1 draw at home to QPR.
+Madine scored his 100th career goal on 6 November 2021, in a 1–1 draw at home to Queens Park Rangers.

 On 16 April 2022, Madine signed a one-year extension to his contract, with an option for a further twelve months.
 In December 2022, Madine was accused of deliberately stamping on Cardiff City defender Perry Ng, but faced no FA action as he had been cautioned by the referee.

+Hartlepool United

+On 20 August 2024, Madine signed for National League club Hartlepool United.
+He made his Hartlepool debut on 31 August as a late substitute in a goalless home draw with Braintree Town.
+On 26 November, he scored his first Hartlepool goal which was his first goal in 23 months.
+At the end of the 2024–25 season, it was announced that he would be released by Hartlepool at the end of his contract.

+Spennymoor Town

+On 25 July 2025, Madine joined National League North side Spennymoor Town.

+Retirement

+On 21 August 2025, after featuring in the first two games of the season with Spennymoor, Madine announced his retirement from football with immediate effect.